beet-software/dorm/docs/docs/reference/architecture.md

 ## Boundary rules

-- Application code should import package barrels, not lib/src paths.
+- Application code should import package barrels, not paths under *lib/src/*.
 - Generated files should be regenerated, not manually edited.
-- Engine implementations may use provider APIs internally; those APIs are not automatically part of the dORM contract.
+- `Engine` implementations may use provider APIs internally; those APIs are not automatically part of the dORM contract.
 - A behavior shared by the framework must not depend on one provider's error, query, identity, or transaction model.